An aerial view of all the buildings in the Y12 National Security Complex.

 Map of the Midwestern U.S. highlighting Colorado

-As part of the U.S. Department of Defense’s commitment to the 1997 Chemical Weapons Convention, Bechtel was contracted to design, build, test, and operate a first-of-its-kind plant at the U.S. Army Pueblo Chemical Depot in Colorado that would safely immobilize this stockpile, which at the time included more than 2,600 tons of chemical agent, projectiles, and mortar rounds that required our help to safely eliminate.
-The final munition at the Pueblo Chemical Depot was destroyed in June 2023, months ahead of schedule.
+As part of the U.S. Department of Defense’s commitment to the 1997 Chemical Weapons Convention, Bechtel was contracted to design, build, test, operate, and close a first-of-its-kind plant at the U.S. Army Pueblo Chemical Depot in Colorado that would successfully and safely destroy 2,600 tons of mustard agent-filled projectiles and mortar rounds (over 700,000 munitions total).
+The final munition was destroyed on June 22, 2023, months ahead of schedule.
+Decontamination and demolition work has now been initiated at our main plant facility.

 Landscape view of pond surrounded by tall grass and shrubs.